fiddleHeads/intro-to-arcgis-pro/README.md

 ## INTRODUCTION

+This is an introductory workshop focusing on the fundamental concepts and skills needed to begin using **ArcGIS Pro** for exploring and analyzing spatial data.

+---
 #### GIS Resources at UBC:
 - General Informational website for all things UBC GIS: [gis.ubc.ca](http://gis.ubc.ca/)
 - UBC Library's guide for finding and working with GIS resources: [guides.library.ubc.ca/gis](http://guides.library.ubc.ca/gis)
 - UBC's GIS email list (participate or lurk!): [UBC GIS ListServ](https://lists.ubc.ca/scripts/wa.exe?SUBED1=GIS-LIST&A=1)
 - UBC's GIS Slack (create your own channel or lurk!): [ubcgis.slack.com](https://ubcgis.slack.com/)
 - Evan Thornberry, GIS Librarian @ UBC Library: evan.thornberry AT ubc.ca
+---
 #### Download Workshop Data
 To get started with this workshop, you'll need to first download the data and files here: **XXXXX**.
 Save this file (.**zip**) to your Desktop.
 1. Right-click on the .zip file you just downloaded and select **Extract All**...